-If you have an existing customer base, you may be able to get funding by borrowing against your supplier costs.
-It's known as trade credit, and it accounts for as much as 40 percent of the average small business's financing.
+If you have an existing customer base, you may be able to get funding for your small business by borrowing against your supplier costs.
+It’s known as trade credit, and it accounts for as much as 40 percent of the average small business’s financing.

 To get trade credit, you have to persuade your suppliers to let you delay payment.
 Not all suppliers will do this, so be proactive about choosing vendors that are open to it.